yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/2-memory-game/README.md

 The first step of this project will involve your group producing a grid using HTML and CSS.

+##Setup

+1. Log into Cloud9 *using your Github account*.
+2. Find the "ScriptEd-BIHS-Winter2014" project.
+Open i2t.
+3.

 ##What you have to do

 Your page needs to have the following: